 Unfortunately this had transpired onto the likes of the media and companies too.
 Companies who feel it’s appropriate to use bloggers more as the likes of props.
 For publicity purposes only, with expectations going through the roof, for little or no reward.
 Everyone was on the blogging bandwagon and it was destined to crash.
 At one event in May, it did just that.

 We were taken advantage of as bloggers and never before have I felt so used.
-I shared a post about it here, and it was one of my most read and shared posts of the year.
 To know that this has happened to many others before didn’t surprise me, it made me sad.
 I hope that 2017 can be the year we all start supporting each other more and some brands learn better respect to all bloggers and the effort as a online community, for effort we all put in above and beyond.

 June was an amazing month.
 Me and Luke packed our bags and put on our out of office email responders and headed for Asia.
 A first for both of us, we were both excited and apprehensive.
 Excited about our adventures ahead, and apprehensive over being in somewhere so culturally different to anywhere either of us had ever been before.
 We were doing a whirlwind trip over the month for three different places.
 Our first point of call was to Hong Kong, where we would be staying with close friends who had been living out there as teachers for the past two years.
 As we touched down in Hong Kong I was instantly in love, I knew this was going to be somewhere I would treasure forever.